DDR-SSE/DDR-SSE/README.md

 ## 4.2 The IHOP Attack
+We work with `./USENIX22-ihop-code-master/` as the root directory in this section.

 We have included our run of the attack in the repository.
 If you just want to see the plot, jump to Step 5.
 Otherwise, rename or delete `./manager_data5.pkl` and follow the following procedure.

 1. To run the IHOP attack against DDR-SSE, begin by running `./add_to_manager.py`.
 This produces `./manager_data5.pkl`.